 She’ll never forget the day she died.

 Deputy would miss her.
 She was sure of it.
-He got off on the nightly assaults that bruised her face.
+He got off on the assaults that bruised her face.
 His heavy fists pounded her bones and scraped her skin until she confessed.
-Even after, he continued with the evening visits, slamming her body into the cinder block walls and passing off open-handed blows to her nose, cheeks and eyes.
+And even after her confession, he continued with his evening visits, slamming her body into cinder block walls and passing off open-handed blows to her nose, cheeks, and eyes.